-13.3.1 CERTIFIED MAIL NOTIFICATION
+13.3.1 NOTIFICATION

-All eligible contestants who have qualified for the Finals will be notified by certified mail email by the ASCA Business Office by July 1st of the Finals year the competition will be held.
+All eligible contestants who have qualified for the Finals will be notified by email by the ASCA Business Office by July 1st of the Finals year.
 If a competitor believes they are Finals eligible and has not received a notification by July 8th of the Finals year, they shall notify the Business Office concerning this potential problem.
 Alternates will be notified of their standing as well.
-The ASCA Business Office will take necessary steps to notify foreign qualifiers.
-Effective June 1, 2024, for the 2023-2024 qualifying year.

-13.3.2 COMPLETION OF ENTRY FORM; POSTMARK DEADLINE
+13.3.2 COMPLETION OF ENTRY FORM; DEADLINE